yaxirhuxxain/ausq/README.md

 python run_ml_models.py -i dataset/metric -e results/metric -d Porru_Dataset
 ```

+Adjust the parameters as needed.

 If you encounter any problems, feel free to *open an issue*.

-The experiments were conducted on Debian 11 running on WSL2 with Cuda support.
+NOTE: The experiments were conducted on Debian 11 running on WSL2 with Cuda support.

 ### Citation